atac/libirig106/README.rst

     cmake ..
     cmake build . --config Release

-Alternatively, use the build_and_test.py script to build and then run the test suite.
+Alternatively, run the build_and_test.py script from VS commandline to build and then run the test suite.

 .. _Python Wrapper: https://github.com/atac-bham/libirig106-python